solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![](images/azure-data-studio-migrate-step-2.png "")

-14. On **Step 3: Azure SQL target**, enter connection information to your Azure Subscription and for the **Azure SQL Manage Instance** resource that was previously created.
+14. In **Step 3: Azure SQL target**, enter connection information to your Azure Subscription and for the **Azure SQL Manage Instance** resource that was previously created.

     ![Step 3 shown with Azure SQL MI resource selected](images/azure-data-studio-migrate-step-3.png "Step 3 shown with Azure SQL MI resource selected")